Kateryna Volodko: 2016: Second Australian Open third round

-She started her 2016 year by playing qualifying at the Brisbane International and qualified for the main draw by beating Naomi Osaka in the final round of qualifying 7–6(7), 4–6, 6–4.
-In the first round, she lost to world No. 40, Madison Brengle, 4–6, 6–4, 4–6.
-Bondarenko played qualifying at the Hobart International.
-She lost in the first round of qualifying to Pauline Parmentier 2–6, 2–6.
+Bondarenko started the year by playing qualifying at the Brisbane International and qualified for the main draw by beating Naomi Osaka in the final round of qualifying.
+In the first round, she lost to world No. 40, Madison Brengle in three sets.
+She played qualifying at the Hobart International and lost in the first round to Pauline Parmentier.

-At the Australian Open, she defeated world No. 67, Ajla Tomljanović, in the first round 7–6, 6–3.
-In the second round, she earned her first win over 23rd seed Svetlana Kuznetsova 6–1, 7–5 to reach the third round for the first time since 2009.
-In the third round, Bondarenko lost to 12th seed Belinda Bencic, 6–4, 2–6, 4–6.
+At the Australian Open, she defeated world No. 67, Ajla Tomljanović, in the first round.
+In the second, she earned her first win over 23rd seed Svetlana Kuznetsova to reach the third round for the first time since 2009.
+In the third round, Bondarenko lost in three sets to 12th seed Belinda Bencic.

-Playing qualifying at the Dubai Championships, Bondarenko beat Anastasija Sevastova in the first round, 6–3, 6–3.
-In the second round of qualifying, she lost to Tsvetana Pironkova, 6–2, 6–1.
-Bondarenko qualified for the Qatar Open defeating María José Martínez Sánchez, 7–6, 3–6, 6–3 and ninth seed Evgeniya Rodina, 6–2, 7–5.
-In the first round, she defeated world No. 40, Annika Beck, 6–4, 6–4.
-In the second round, Bondarenko lost to third seed Agnieszka Radwańska, 4–6, 4–6.
-At the BNP Paribas Open, she qualified for the main draw beating Paula Kania 6–0, 6–4 and 19th seed Lourdes Domínguez Lino, 6–4, 6–0.
-In the first round, she defeated world No. 46, Alison Van Uytvanck, 6–2, 6–7, 6–2.
-In the second round, she rallied to upset 24th seed Anastasia Pavlyuchenkova, 6–2, 6–7, 6–4.
-She beat compatriot and world No. 36, Lesia Tsurenko, 3–6, 6–4, 7–6, to reach the fourth round for the first time at the Indian Wells Masters.
-In the fourth round, Bondarenko lost to world No. 1, Serena Williams, 2–6, 2–6.
+Playing qualifying at the Dubai Championships, Bondarenko beat Anastasija Sevastova.
+In the second round of qualifying, she lost to Tsvetana Pironkova.
+Bondarenko qualified for the Qatar Ladies Open defeating María José Martínez Sánchez and ninth seed Evgeniya Rodina.
+In the first round of the main draw, she defeated world No. 40, Annika Beck.
+In the second round, she lost to third seed Agnieszka Radwańska.
+At the Indian Wells Open, she qualified for the main draw beating Paula Kania, and 19th seed Lourdes Domínguez Lino.
+In the main draw, she defeated world No. 46, Alison Van Uytvanck, and she rallied to upset 24th seed Anastasia Pavlyuchenkova, in three sets.
+She also beat compatriot and world No. 36, Lesia Tsurenko, to reach the fourth round for the first time at Indian Wells.
+In the fourth round, Bondarenko lost to world No. 1, Serena Williams.
 Nevertheless, this was her best performance at Indian Wells.
-At the Miami Open, Bondarenko lost in the first round to world No. 36, Daria Kasatkina, 2–6, 6–1, 2–6.
+At the Miami Open, Bondarenko lost in the first round to world No. 36, Daria Kasatkina.